diegovisser2/Squatch/README.md

 # todo
-Fix the webscraping which can be found at /events/pcbuildhelp.js Change the ids for userinfo.js and serverinfo.js at /commands/utility/ so that it can work in every server also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /toworkon/ make sure the give-role command is restricted to the users's role - so they cant give themselfs a higher role
+Fix the webscraping which can be found at /events/pcbuildhelp.js

+also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /toworkon/

+make sure the give-role command is restricted to the users's role - so they cant give themselfs a higher role

 # Issues